yuliswe/pointerbrowser/eula.md

 ## LICENSE
-Pointer Browser is licensed under Apple\'s [LICENSED APPLICATION END USER LICENSE AGREEMENT](https://www.apple.com/legal/macapps/dev/stdeula/).
+To use Pointer Browser software, you must agree to this agreement [LICENSED APPLICATION END USER LICENSE AGREEMENT](https://www.apple.com/legal/macapps/dev/stdeula/).
 By using Pointer Browser software, you agree to this agreement.

 ## Privacy Statement